sfaber02/subModernPlayer/README.md

     - app
         - library
             - playlist
                 - seekbar
                     - control
                 - info

 ## ToDo
+- get prev next buttons working again
+- highlight playing item in playlist
+- make playlist arrangeable?
+- get auto next working on playlist
+- repeat/ random buttons?
 - need to get a precise mockup of what the player will recieve from the website
 - fancy animated buttons of course
 - make play/pause the same button?